Dog Bite Lawyer

 - Trespassing – Most states limit liability to those cases in which the plaintiff was legally allowed to be in the place where the dog bite occurred and that he or she was not trespassing.

 Experienced Dog Bite Attorneys

 The laws and legal theories involved with dog bites and other animal attacks are complex.
-The Chicago personal injury attorneys at Ankin Law Offices, LLC are familiar with all of the applicable legal theories that may be involved, including personal injury/negligence issues and premises liability issues.
-If you or someone you love has been the victim of a dog bite (or attempted dog bite), contact the skilled Chicago dog bite attorneys at Ankin Law Offices to schedule a free consultation to discuss a possible personal injury lawsuit.
+The Chicago personal injury attorneys at Ankin Law, LLC are familiar with all of the applicable legal theories that may be involved, including personal injury/negligence issues and premises liability issues.
+If you or someone you love has been the victim of a dog bite (or attempted dog bite), contact the skilled Chicago dog bite attorneys at Ankin Law to schedule a free consultation to discuss a possible personal injury lawsuit.

 Laws & Paws

 Other Helpful Links

 "What If I'm Bitten By a Dog?"